 Grey boxes: Similar to the grey boxes on the previous three timelines 'Calendar year 2017, 2018 and 2019', the four grey boxes on this timeline represent the deadlines for publication of the set of tariff information before the tariff period.
-In this year, for almost all the tariff periods, these are the 'new' tariffs following the 'new' RPM.
-The only exception is Slovakia which is not shown in any of the grey boxes - since the first time for publishing information before the new tariff period will only occur in December 2021.
+In this year, for all the tariff periods, these are the 'new' tariffs following the 'new' RPM.
 The same rule for publication of tariff information on ENTSOG's TP applies.
-Note that in Austria the information per Article 30 will be published in December 2020 for the new four-year tariff period starting on 1 January 2021.